OnlyTanner/216Project/README.md

 * Player's money is always updated in the "Player Stats" menu after each turn.
 * Unmortage button now correctly charges a 10% interest rate when clicked
 * Houses and hotels are now displayed (one rectangle box for each house and five for a hotel) and are correctly removed when selling houses as well
+* Jail and Get out of Jail Free cards now function properly, and cards are now properly removed form the player's inventory when used.

 ## Bugs To Be Fixed
-* Players don't always roll while in jail
+* ~~Players don't always roll while in jail~~
-* Player's can recieve but cannot use a get out of jail free card
+* ~~Player's can recieve but cannot use a get out of jail free card~~
 * ~~Player's money amount isn't always updated right away in the GUI (sometimes it takes an extra turn)~~
 * ~~The game cannot be won in its current state~~
 * ~~Player's pieces and properties are not removed after they go bankrupt (in progress, mostly working)~~